mrdoob/three.js/threejs/lessons/threejs-optimize-lots-of-objects-animated.md

 +};
 ```

 Three.js also sorts morphtargets and applies only the highest influences.
+This
-This lets it allow many more morphtargets as long as only a few are used at
+lets it allow many more morphtargets as long as only a few are used at a time.
-a time.
-Unfortunately three.js does not provide any way to know how many
+Unfortunately three.js does not provide any way to know how many morph targets
-morph targets will be used nor which attributes the morph targets will be
+will be used nor which attributes the morph targets will be assigned to.
+So,
-assigned.
-So, we'll have to look into the code and reproduce what it does
+we'll have to look into the code and reproduce what it does here.
+If that
-here.
-If that algorithm changes in three.js we'll need to refactor this
+algorithm changes in three.js we'll need to refactor this code.
-code.

-First removing all our color attributes.
-It doesn't matter if we added them
+First we remove all the color attributes.
+It doesn't matter if we did not add
-before as it's safe to remove an attribute that was not previously added.
+them before as it's safe to remove an attribute that was not previously added.
-Then we'll compute which targets we think three.js will use and finally
+Then we'll compute which targets we think three.js will use and finally assign
-assign those targets to the attribute we think three.js would assign them.
+those targets to the attributes we think three.js would assign them to.

 ```js